AmbroseT/RepData_PeerAssessment1/PA1_template.md

-Reproducible Research - Peer Assessment 1
+REPRODUCIBLE RESEARCH - PEER ASSESSMENT 1
 =========================
 ***

 ## Summary

 This is the first assignment for the Reproducible Research course in the Data Science